Capmatinib: Legal status

-On 22 April 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tabrecta, intended for treatment of patients with advanced non-small cell lung cancer harboring alterations leading to mesenchymal-epithelial transition factor gene exon 14 (METex14) skipping.
+In April 2022, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tabrecta, intended for treatment of people with advanced non-small cell lung cancer harboring alterations leading to MET gene exon 14 (METex14) skipping.
 The applicant for this medicinal product is Novartis Europharm Limited.
 Capmatinib was approved for medical use in the European Union in September 2022.